ve7gel/Docs/Meteobridge/README.md

 1. Backup Your ISY in case of problems!
    * Really, do the backup, please
-2. Go to the Polyglot Store in the UI and install.
+2. Go to the PG3 Store in the UI and install.
-3. Add NodeServer in Polyglot Web
-   * After the install completes, Polyglot will reboot your ISY, you can watch the status in the main polyglot log.
-4. Enter the configuration parameters as needed.
+3. Enter the configuration parameters as needed.
 A restart may be required.

 ### Node Settings
 The settings for this node are: